MatthiesenXYZ/astro-gists/package/README.md

-# `package-name`
+# `Astro-Gists`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that allows the user to import GitHub Gists by ID through an Astro Component and Octokit

 ## Usage